younata/coz-e/src/build_log/chapter_4.md

 - 2022-11-03 - Trimmed excess fiberglass from F-22 and Upper Landing Gear Attach Bulkhead.
 - 2022-11-16, 2022-11-17 - Cut out the 1" by 1" by 0.25" aluminum blocks, to be used for the motor mounts on the firewall.
 - 2022-11-18 - Alodined the aluminum motor mounts.
+- 2022-11-21 - Glassed the aft face of the the 4 parts of the permanent firewall.